-As of the Closing Date, the 2,210 RSAs outstanding under the Plan were converted into 1,291,492 RSUs upon the completion of the Business Combination after effect of the Common Stock Exchange Ratio has been retroactively adjusted throughout our condensed consolidated financial statements.
+As of the Closing Date, the 2,210 RSAs outstanding under the Plan were converted into 1,291,492 RSUs upon the completion of the Business Combination after effect of the Common Stock Exchange Ratio.
+This effect of the Common Stock Exchange Ratio has been retroactively adjusted throughout our condensed consolidated financial statements.